yavilar/IUI_DataScience_Projects/Coffee_Dataset_Analysis/README.md

 ---

-This project is part of my Master’s in Applied Data Science at Indiana University.
+This project is part of my Master’s in Applied Data Science at Indiana University Indianapolis.
 It shows my ability to take a messy dataset, clean it up, and find meaningful insights through Python analysis and visualization.